valentjn/ltex/pages/docs/settings.md

 - `"severe"`: Minimum verbosity.
 Only log severe errors.
 - `"warning"`: Very low verbosity.
 Only log severe errors and warnings.
 - `"info"`: Low verbosity.
-Additionally log startup and shutdown messages.
+Additionally, log startup and shutdown messages.
 - `"config"`: Medium verbosity.
-Additionally log configuration messages.
+Additionally, log configuration messages.
 - `"fine"`: Medium to high verbosity (default).
-Additionally log when LanguageTool is called or LanguageTool has to be reinitialized due to changed settings.
+Additionally, log when LanguageTool is called or LanguageTool has to be reinitialized due to changed settings.
 - `"finer"`: High verbosity.
 Log additional debugging information such as full texts to be checked.
 - `"finest"`: Maximum verbosity.
 Log all available debugging information.